RobustRoundRobin/RRR/EIP-rororo.md

 only suitable for private networks.
 However, we do seek to make room for the attestation to be added in future work.

+Here, where we say node id we mean  Keccak256 ( PublicKey X || Y ).
+Where PublicKey is the nodes ecdsa public key.

 ## Configuration

 ### Nc, Ne - Option 1